Bicycle Urbanism Symposium, June 19-22, 2013

 Select presentations from the symposium are available here.

 Josh Miller’s summary and photographs of the symposium on the Washington Bikes site is available here.

 John Pucher's keynote address presentation is available here.
 Dr. Pucher also wrote two articles for the Seattle Times on Building a bicycling renaissance in Seattle and on a Superb example for Seattle Businesses.

 The Bicycle Urbanism Symposium was held on the campus of the University of Washington in Seattle in June, 2013.
 Over 200 participants joined the symposium from near and far including from Australia, Canada, China, Denmark, Hong Kong, Ireland, Netherlands, New Zealand, United Kingdom and the United States.

-The International Bicycle Urbanism Symposium will bring together practitioners, academics, policy makers and advocates with diverse backgrounds including urban design, planning, transportation, engineering, landscape architecture, and public policy.
+The International Bicycle Urbanism Symposium brought together practitioners, academics, policy makers and advocates with diverse backgrounds including urban design, planning, transportation, engineering, landscape architecture, and public policy.

-The keynote address will be given by noted bicycle researcher John Pucher.
-In addition to the sessions at the University of Washington, participants will have the option of taking field trips (on bike-of course!) to see and explore Seattle's bike infrastructure.Please send inquiries to firstname.lastname@example.org
+The keynote address was given by noted bicycle researcher John Pucher.
+In addition to the sessions at the University of Washington, participants took field trips (on bike-of course!) to see and explore Seattle's bike infrastructure.Please send inquiries to firstname.lastname@example.org